cBioPortal/cbioportal/CONTRIBUTING.md

  * Make sure you have a [GitHub account](https://github.com/signup/free).
  * Create an issue in our issues tracker, assuming one does not already exist.
  * Fork the cbioportal project on GitHub.
+For general instructions on forking a GitHub project, see [Forking a Repo](https://help.github.com/articles/fork-a-repo/).

 ## Making Changes